My Foodie Box

 • Inconsistency in UI components and behaviours - this might cause users confusion and challenging for the development team to maintain.

-Current signup flow, My Foodie Box
+Design system - My Foodie Box

 • Offered a streamlined sign-up starting point - all sign-ups start with selecting the box - and removed the unnecessary log-in and duplicated meal box selection step